K0K0SHA/project_WPA3-PSK_hack/README.md

 ...With that said, welcome to the WIFI HACKING LAB!

 # contents
-  Knowledge base of WLAN WPA3-PSK and WPA2 hacking tools and research.
+  This project is a Knowledge base of WLAN WPA3-PSK and WPA2 hacking tools and research.
 The goal of this project is to create a way to break into a WPA3-PSK network.
 In my approach, part of hacking WPA3 is understanding how WPA2 works, so this repo will have tools and knowledge for hacking WPA2-PSK as well.
 This document is meant to give a skiddie-tier overview of WLAN-cracking without diving into the weeds.